48 Hours in Ljubljana: The perfect getaway for history and nature lovers

 Ljubljana has an extensive public transport system consisting solely of buses (if you don’t count the cable car to the castle).
 To use Ljubljana’s buses, you need to have a rechargeable plastic card (called Urbana Card) as drivers do not carry cash.

-The card can be purchased from various outlets, including newsagents and tobacconists, selected petrol stations and post offices, the main Bus Station and the Tourist Information Centres in Ljubljana.
-Apparently, some bus stops also have ticket machines, but we didn’t come across any.
+The card can be purchased from various outlets, including newsagents and tobacconists, selected petrol stations and post offices, the main Bus Station [Google Maps location] and the Tourist Information Centres in Ljubljana [Google Maps location].
+Some bus stops also have ticket machines, but we didn’t come across any.

 If you buy your Urbana Card from the Tourist Information Centre (and keep the receipt), you can return your card at the end of your visit (to the same centre) and get the EUR2.00 fee back.